Nyasaye

 Nyasaye (also Nyasae or Nasaye) is the Luo and Gusii word for God.
-The same or similar words are also used by speakers of Luhya languages, but they refer to the same entity. for the Luo people, Nyasaye means the creator of the beginning, The Luo also called Nyasaye with different names such as Obongo NyaKalaga, Obong'o means one of a kind, while NyaKaldaga means the all powerful everlasting one.
+The same or similar words are also used by speakers of Luhya languages, referring to the same entity.
+For the Luo people, Nyasaye means the creator of the beginning.
+The Luo also called Nyasaye with different names such as Obongo NyaKalaga, Obong'o means one of a kind, while NyaKalaga means the all powerful everlasting one.
 Luos are strictly monotheistic.
+In other contexts, Nyakalaga means the crawling one, a reference among many in ancient Luo to serpents.

-Some researchers have argued that the word Nyasaye doesn't mean exactly the same how comes thing for the Luo people as the word God does in English as a supreme high power, and even if the Luo people understand the concept, it doesn't necessarily carry the same connotations.
-The fact that English language is used to study religion in this case doesn't help to understand the way that these African populations apprehend the notion of God.
-However, some of the expressions in Luo languages which are used as prayers to speak about God/Nyasaye are direct translations from the Bible, and they don't have any other equivalents in their language.
+Some researchers have argued that the word Nyasaye doesn't mean exactly the same in Luo as the word God does in English.
+They argue that, even if the senses overlap, they don't carry the same connotations.
+The fact that English language is used to study religion in this case also contribute to misunderstandings of the way the Luo understand Nyasaye.
+However, some of the aforementioned expressions in Luo are used in prayers to speak about God in Luo translations of the Bible, since there are no other equivalents for God in the Luo language.

 For the Luhya people, the high god is called Wele or Were, and he is male-gendered, while other spirits and gods can be of both genders or not gendered.
-The Christian God, Nyasaye, is also considered to be male.
+The Christian God is called Nyasaye and is also male.